 CURRENT IMPACT PARTNERS

-Stephen Timms: We have been working closely with Stephen Timms, Labour MP for East Ham who challenged Boris Johnson on the NRPF policies last year.
-Since then, Stephen has continued to challenge the Prime Minister on the NRPF policies, calling for suspension during the pandemic which will hopefully lead to a greater review of the policy.
+Stephen Timms: The team have been working closely with Stephen Timms, Labour MP for East Ham who challenged Boris Johnson on the NRPF policies last year.
+Since then, Stephen has continued to challenge the Prime Minister on the NRPF policies in parliament, calling for suspension during the pandemic which will hopefully lead to a greater review of the policy.
 Stephen’s ask is that the Home Office should follow through on its promise to implement Wendy Williams’ Windrush Lessons Learned Review and conduct a full review of the no recourse to public funds condition.

-Elyas Ismail, Newham Community Project: We have also been working with Elyas Ismail - founder of the Newham Community Project who has been helping thousands of international students who have been made destitute by NRPF during the pandemic.
+Elyas Ismail, Newham Community Project: The team have also been working with Elyas Ismail - founder of the Newham Community Project who has been helping thousands of international students who have been made destitute by NRPF during the pandemic.
 Newham Community Project is currently helping international students from about 20 universities.
-Elyas has recently been featured in The Financial Times here and on Channel 4 News.
+Elyas has recently been featured in The Financial Times and on Channel 4 News.

 Migrants Organise: Migrants Organise is an award winning, grass roots platform where migrants, refugees connect, build common ground, organise for dignity and justice for all.
 They develop leadership and open up spaces for relational, organised participation of migrants and refugees in public life.

 INSA: Indian National Students Association (INSA) is an unincorporated, not-for-profit organization founded in 2016 with the vision to create a ‘Home away from Home’ for Indian students in the UK.
 They aim to promote the well-being and protect the interests of Indian students coming to the UK.